paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 *gnome&#x2011;user&#x2011;share* | A session service that enables easy sharing of files between several computers.
 *gnucash* | A personal and small-business financial-accounting software.
 *google-chrome* | A freeware web browser developed by Google. | To import your bookmarks, include a _bookmarks.html_ file at the following location: _google-chrome/files_.
 You can also customize which extensions get installed by modifying _google-chrome/tasks/main.yml_ file.
-*idea-plugins* | Intellij IDEA IDE Plugins.
+*jetbrains-idea-plugins* | Intellij IDEA IDE Plugins.
 The plugin repository is provided at [plugins.jetbrains.com/idea](http://plugins.jetbrains.com/idea) | You can add or remove plugins from the following location: _idea&#x2011;plugins/defaults/main.yml_.
 You need the _id_ of a plugin if you want to add it to the list.
 To do this search for the plugin's github repo and look for the <id> tag inside the _META&#x2011;INF/plugin.xml_ file.